 I was raised to believe that strength meant silence, that grace was found in endurance.
 But over time, I learned that true grace is in understanding.
 I have lived through hospitals that forgot names, reports that spoke in probabilities, and months that moved slower than hope.
 Yet, through it all, I never stopped asking why.

-That question 'why' has built every part of me.
+That question, 'why,' has built every part of me.
 It has shaped my science, my empathy, and my pursuit of truth.
 I am not driven by ambition alone; I am driven by clarity.
 I want to know why diseases choose their hosts, why cells turn against their own, and why some people survive the impossible.

 Outside the clinic and the lab, I am the same, endlessly curious, quietly observant, sometimes stubbornly hopeful.
 I find solace in writing, in the small rituals of order, in understanding the anatomy of stories as much as the anatomy of people.

-I began my journey in dentistry, but somewhere between the clinic and the lab, I found myself drawn to the unseen stories written in our cells — the ones that decide who heals, who suffers, and why.
+I began my journey in dentistry, but somewhere between the clinic and the lab, I found myself drawn to the unseen stories written in our cells, the ones that decide who heals, who suffers, and why.

 This blog is a continuation of that pursuit.
-A space where I share research, reflections, and resources — especially for patients and families navigating the same uncertainty my own once did.
+A space where I share research, reflections, and resources, especially for patients and families navigating the same uncertainty my own once did.

-DR. ANUSHA, curator and writer of this blog.
+Dr. Anusha Vasanth Kumar, curator and writer of this blog.

 Exploring the intersections of medicine, research and the human experience